Properties and Bayesian fitting of restricted Boltzmann machines: Introduction

-The data mining and machine learning communities have recently shown great interest in deep learning, specifically in stacked restricted Boltzmann machines (RBMs) (see R. Salakhutdinov and Hinton 2009; R. Salakhutdinov and Hinton 2012; Srivastava, Salakhutdinov, and Hinton 2013; Le Roux and Bengio 2008 for examples).
+The data mining and machine learning communities have recently shown great interest in deep learning, specifically in stacked restricted Boltzmann machines (RBMs) (see Salakhutdinov and Hinton 2009, 2012; Srivastava, Salakhutdinov, and Hinton 2013; Le Roux and Bengio 2008 for examples).
 A RBM is a probabilistic undirected graphical model (for discrete or continuous random variables) with two layers, one hidden and one visible, with no conditional dependency within a layer (Smolensky 1986).
 These models have reportedly been used with success in classification of images (Larochelle and Bengio 2008; Srivastava and Salakhutdinov 2012).
-However, the model properties are largely unexplored in the literature and the commonly cited fitting methodology remains heuristic-based and abstruse (Hinton, Osindero, and Teh 2006).
-In this paper, we provide steps toward a thorough understanding of the model class and its properties from the perspective of statistical theory, and then explore the possibility of a rigorous fitting methodology.
-We find the RBM model class to be deficient in two fundamental ways.
+However, the model properties are largely unexplored in the literature and the commonly cited fitting methodology remains heuristic-based and relies on rough approximation (Hinton, Osindero, and Teh 2006).
+Additionally, the current fitting methodology does not easily allow for interval estimation of parameters in the model, and instead only provides for point estimation.
+In this paper, we provide steps toward a fuller understanding of the model class and its properties from the perspective of statistical model theory, and we then explore the possibility of a rigorous fitting methodology with natural uncertainty quantification.
+We find the RBM model class to be concerning in two fundamental ways.